 The community is poised to revitalize itself.
 Currently, the racetrack, Bethel Woods and Resorts World Catskills are becoming significant attractions.
 Additional development at the former Concord site should enhance the area in the years to come.
-The District is seeking to improve its facilities and the voters approved, an \$10,000,000 capital reserve fund, to finance capital improvements across all District buildings.
-Part of that process is a review of the 5-year capital improvement plan and the Building Condition Survey, which was completed in 2016 and will be revised and submitted in 2022.
+The District is seeking to improve its facilities and the voters approved, a \$10,000,000 capital reserve fund, to finance capital improvements across all District buildings.
+Part of that process is a review of the 5-year capital improvement plan and the Building Condition Survey, which was completed in 2022.
 The District is committed to bring our students into the 21st Century with increased infrastructure, technology and enhanced security.